The 2014 Original Growler: May 24-25, 2014 - Gunnison, Colorado

 The Original Growler is a BYOB Race: Bring Your Own Bag.
 We try to eliminate waste and clutter by not providing you with any spiffy disposable or reusable bags that nobody needs.
 Please bring your own, preferably filled with non-perishable food items for the Original Grower Food Drive.
 Last year we killed it with this and our local food bank was forever grateful for your generosity.
 NOTE: The food drive idea was blatantly lifted from our friends at Epic Rides in Arizona.

-Sunday May 26, 2013 The Full-Growler.
+Sunday May 25, 2014 The Full-Growler.
 64-miles; two laps. *THE FULL-GROWLER WILL START AT 7AM* Field limit is is 350 riders.
-Entry fee is $95 and includes double a ton of singletrack, well-stocked aid stations, a t-shirt, post-race party including a meal and beverages and a finisher’s growler or coffee mug.
+Entry fee is $99 and includes double a ton of singletrack, well-stocked aid stations, a t-shirt, post-race party including a meal and beverages and a finisher’s award.
 HINT: We will still be tracking and posting the results, including time, for riders that start the Full-Growler but only complete one lap.
-This year, this page of results will be called The Late Bus 32.
 This might be right for you if you want to race the same day as your friend or significant other who is tackling the Full-Growler but you know that you’re more of a Half-Growler kind of rider; or, the Half Growler sold out before you got around to registering and you still want to experience the amazing trail riding of The Original Growler.

 The Original Growler is for experienced mountain bikers only.
 Riders must possess the skills and judgment necessary to assess difficult and challenging trails and roads and negotiate them in a safe manner.
 NO BEGINNERS, PLEASE!
 For comparison, the general character and difficulty of the trails and roads in the Original Growler is similar to those of the BLM Mack Ridge Trail System near Fruita, CO: Mary’s Loop, Lion’s Loop, Horsethief Loop, Steve’s Loop, etc.